RAFAEL

 • Audience comments included:

-“This account is unhinged and I love it”
+“This account is so unhinged, and I deeply adore it”

 • Posts were saved, shared, and quoted outside the platform, indicating cultural salience, not just impressions.